tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/090-ungrading_for_individual_growth.md

 Source: Crogman, H. T., Eshun, K. O., Jackson, M., TrebeauCrogman, M. A., Joseph, E., Warner, L. C., & Erenso, D. B. (2023).
 Ungrading: The Case for Abandoning Institutionalized Assessment Protocols and Improving Pedagogical Strategies.
 Education Sciences, 13(11), 1091.

 Described by: Dan S. Myers, dmyers@rollins.edu

-_Insert a reference to the publication, web page, or source where this play came from in the spot above.
-Be sure to add the source to {% include chapter-link.html slug="references" %} as well.
-Also, be sure to include your name and email in the "described by" slot, as the person who wrote this description.
-Then remove this text._

 ## References